46OkuMen/46-okunen-monogatari/docs/space_saving_tricks.md

 * Removing the error messages within normal text blocks.
 (Sometimes causes the game to not boot.)
 * Removing the indentation after a line break in normal lines of dialogue.
 	* Gotta look for the bytes 0A-81-40 in what pointer-peek finds.
+* NightWolve's recommendation - implementing a space text compressor/decompressor in the main text routine.
 * Expanding files!!
 This would be the hardest thing to do, maybe, but would solve all the problems.
 	* Compare file footers in the EXE files, as well as headers, to look for any information that hardcodes file length.
 	* "Increase ROM size" appends FF to the end of the file.